grf-labs/maq/python-package/README.md

 pip install "git+https://github.com/grf-labs/maq.git#egg=maq&subdirectory=python-package"
 ```

 Compiling from source requires Cython/Numpy.
-There are no C++ dependencies except the Standard Template Library, and it should work with C++11 or higher.
+There are no C++ dependencies except the Standard Template Library, and C++11 or higher.

 Currently, only the core MAQ solver features (point estimates and confidence intervals of the solution path) are implemented.
 The R package has support for all the functionality (like clustered/paired bootstraps, etc).